TPassmore/my_monopoly/README.md

 # my_monopoly
+NOTE: This project is in early development and is ongoing

-My own version of monopoly
+My own version of monopoly created with PySide6